jackos/intro-to-gpu/intro-to-gpu.md

 ctx.synchronize()
 ```

 The problem here is that we can't have all the threads summing their values into the same index in the output buffer as that will introduce race conditions.
-We're going to intoduce new concepts to deal with this.
+We're going to introduce new concepts to deal with this.

 ## Shared memory